The Story of Astrophiz: Independent Space Science

 Email Brendan: oscience2006-at-gmail.com

-Dr Ian Musgrave is a pharmacologist, toxicologist, university lecturer and most importantly, an avid amateur astronomer.
+Dr Ian Musgrave is a noted pharmacologist, toxicologist, university lecturer and most importantly, an avid amateur astronomer.